Rijksmuseum/rijksmuseum.github.io/oai.md

 - **subject:OnDisplay** All objects currently on display in the Rijksmuseum.
 - **type:prints** All the works on paper.

+Omitting the set parameter will default to the set of all available objects.

 -----------------------------------------

 ## ListRecords